ebezzam/LenslessClassification/README.md

 ```
 Note that the paths to the end-to-end models needs to be specified in the script.

-Then to train a generator, the dataset should be specified with along with other training hyperparameters:
+Then to train a generator, the dataset should be specified along with other training hyperparameters:
 ```
 python scripts/train_celeba_decoder.py \
 --dataset data/celeba_10_learned_mixed_mask_out768_offset100000_nfiles100000 \